dsgrid/dsgrid/dev/spark_overview.md

 [below](#tuning-spark-configuration-settings).

 1. `spark-submit`

-This will create a SparkSession, make that session available to the Python process, and run your code.
+This command will create a SparkSession, make that session available to the Python process, and run your code.
 ```
 $ spark-submit [options] your_script.py [your_script_options]
 ```
 2. `pyspark`

-This will create a SparkSession, make that session available to the Python process, and leave you in the Python interpreter for an interactive session.
+This command will create a SparkSession, make that session available to the Python process, and leave you in the Python interpreter for an interactive session.
 ```
 $ pyspark [options]